simplicitesoftware/docker/minimal/README.md

 Introduction
 ------------

-These docker files are provided as minimal examples to build Simplicité images from a base OS (Almalinux or Alpine) with:
+These docker files are provided as minimal examples to build **custom** Simplicité images from a base OS (Almalinux or Alpine) with:

 - An up-to-date JVM from the OS distribution
 - An "out of the box" Tomcat server downloaded from the [Tomcat website](https://tomcat.apache.org)